 I have studied the martial arts myself my entire life, fuelled by 80s martial arts movies and personal heroes like Bruce Lee, Chuck Norris and Dolph Lundgren, and I have a fair understanding of just how deeply and profoundly they can affect your physical and mental growth, health and wellbeing.
 Starting with Karate when I was a young child and leading up to Ju Jitsu and Judo as well when I was a little older (long before MMA claimed to invent cross training!)
 I have also studied numerous weapons arts including Iaido and Kendo, as well as training in various local martial arts on my travels to gain a wider perspective of combat arts in general.

 So I genuinely do believe that the martial arts can be extremely beneficial and are an important aspect of keeping travellers safe on the road.

 But they aren’t the only aspect, and that is important.

-A large part of staying safe on your travels is making yourself less of a potential victim or target, and there are many layers to that.
-Starting off with basic knowledge and awareness and taking reasonable safety precautions to keep yourself safe, and ending with actively training your mind and body to protect yourself if you need to in terms of martial arts or self defence training.
-The more layers of knowledge and training you have, the safer you will be.
+A large part of staying safe on your travels is using a variety of skills, tricks and tools to make yourself less of a potential victim or target, and there are many layers to that.
+Starting off with basic knowledge and awareness and taking reasonable safety precautions to keep yourself safe at a very basic level, and ending with actively training your mind and body to protect yourself if you need to in terms of martial arts or self defence training at an extreme advanced level.
+The bulk of safety advice lies of course in the middle of that, but essentially the more layers of knowledge and training you have, the safer you will be.